Your Child's First Visit to the Dentist

 What Happens at the First Dental Visit?

 The first dental visit is usually short and involves very little treatment.
 This visit gives your child an opportunity to meet the dentist in a non-threatening and friendly way.
-Some dentists may ask the parent to sit in the dental chair and hold their child during the examination.
+Some dentists may ask the parent to sit in the dental chair and hold their child during the exam.
 The parent may also be asked to wait in the reception area during part of the visit so that a relationship can be built between your child and your dentist.

 During the exam, your dentist will check all of your child's existing teeth for decay, examine your child's bite, and look for any potential problems with the gums, jaw, and oral tissues.
 If indicated, the dentist or hygienist will clean any teeth and assess the need for fluoride.
 He or she will also educate parents about oral health care basics for children and discuss dental developmental issues and answer any questions.